 - Obtain a U.S. immigrant visa for your child and bring your child home

-You must also select a U.S. adoption service provider that is accredited by the Republic of Latvia.
-A list of the providers that have received Latvian accreditation is posted on the U.S. Embassy’s website http://riga.usembassy.gov/adoption2/providers.html
+You must select an accredited or approved U.S. adoption service provider that is authorized by the Republic of Latvia.
+A list of the providers that have received Latvian authorization is posted on the U.S. Embassy’s website.

-Note to adoption service providers seeking accreditation with the Latvian Central Authority:
+Note to adoption service providers seeking authorization by the Latvian Central Authority:

-Adoption service providers should apply for accreditation with the Ministry of Welfare by submitting a request in the form of a letter with reference to Article 12 of Hague Adoption Convention.
-Forward the letter with any supporting documents to the Consular Section of the U.S. Embassy in Riga by e-mail.
+Adoption service providers should apply for authorization with the Ministry of Welfare by submitting a request in the form of a letter with reference to Article 12 of the Hague Adoption Convention.
+Forward the letter with any supporting documents to the Consular Section of the U.S. Embassy in Riga by e-mail to AskConsular@USRiga.lv.